weekplan/www/_posts/2018-10-27-eat-the-frog-how-eating-frogs-for-breakfast-can-help-entrepreneurs-succeed.md

 ![](/assets/images/uploads/eat-the-frog3.jpg)According to Tsh Oxenreider from [The Art of Simple](https://theartofsimple.net/), there is a five-way process on how to start tackling the frog down.
 This technique is highly beneficial for entrepreneurs who struggle with a lot in their plates.

-## 1. Outline the tasks for the day
+## 1. Outline the Tasks for the Day

 It can be as easy as typing your tasks on your phone or writing it on a notebook.
 Though different things work for different people, it pays to make a detailed description of the task as to not miss a thing or two.